food

 From Food Deserts to Healthy Cities

 This generation of American children is predicted to live shorter lives than their parents–quite a shocking statistic.
 Even more shocking is that we know the reasons why and unlike epidemics of old they are within our control.
 At the root of the problem is obesity, inactivity, and unhealthful diets all centered around communities that don’t promote the kind of lifestyle that is necessary for prosperous, healthy lives.
+Many of the statistics are discouraging.

 Will Climate Change Ruin Pancakes?